rtavenar/hdr/content/parts/02/topic_models.md

 This generative model relies on the extraction of motifs that encapsulate the temporal information of the data.
-It is able to automatically find both the underlying number of motifs needed to model a given set of documents and the number of motif occurrences in each document (which includes their temporal locations), as shown in the following
+It is able to automatically find both the underlying number of motifs needed to model a given set of documents and the number and localization of motif occurrences in each document, as shown in the following Figure:
-Figure:

 ![half-width](../../images/hdlsm.svg)